 October 1, 2018 - Pastor Tom Kraft

 Everything we do for good, Satan works to turn to brokenness, and we can get caught up in letting him use little things to throw off God’s plan for our lives.
 My life will go on with a broken remote.
-And in view of eternity, it certainly isn’t the one thing that matters.
+So because of eternity, it indeed isn’t the one thing that matters.
 Satan uses anger and frustration to keep us focused away from God’s promise for our lives.
 My rule of thumb: if you won’t think about it in a week, it isn’t worth the anxiety today.

 Laugh more, love more, pray more, and believe in God with all your heart.